GuillaumeStaermanML/FIF/README.rst

    import fif as FIF

+NB: our algorithm is not the one from https://pypi.org/project/fif/.
+Uninstall this package if you want to use functional isolation forest

 Algorithm
 ---------
 Functional Isolation Forest is an anomaly detection (and anomaly ranking) algorithm for functional data (i.e., time-series).